a20351766/udo.1.4.0/docs/source/fabric_model.rst

 In distributed ledger technology, consensus has recently become synonymous with a specific algorithm, within a single function.
-However, consensus encompasses more than simply agreeing upon the order of transactions, and this differentiation is highlighted in Hyperledger Fabric through its fundamental role in the entire transaction flow, from proposal and endorsement, to ordering, validation and commitment.
+However, consensus encompasses more than simply agreeing upon the order of transactions, and this differentiation is highlighted in Hyperledger UDO through its fundamental role in the entire transaction flow, from proposal and endorsement, to ordering, validation and commitment.
 In a nutshell, consensus is defined as the full-circle verification of the correctness of a set of transactions comprising a block.